-Each grade has volunteer parents, grandparents, or guardians who assist the teacher in the planning and supervision of special activities throughout the year, such as helping with lunch duty, copying, project assembly, etc. This may include parties and field trips.
+Teachers may request volunteer parents, grandparents, or guardians to assist the teacher in the planning and supervision of special activities throughout the year, such as helping with lunch duty, special events, project assembly, etc. This may include parties and field trips.
 They can also help other volunteers with refreshments and decorations for PTL events.
+Classroom volunteers must follow the Visitor/Volunteer policy listed on page 7 of this handbook.
+Class volunteers are designed to assist the needs of the whole class, working under the specific direction of the teacher.
+All volunteers are expected to coordinate with the teacher in advance.